andrewboettger/Cube-Attack/README.md

-This is a game I created in grade 11, when I was first learning how to use Java.
-This game was made when I was first learning how to program, so the code lacks multiple methods and efficient coding strategies.
+This is a game I created in grade 11 when I was first learning how to program, so the code lacks multiple methods and efficient coding strategies.
+The logic and implementation of various libraries is still relevant however.